 What is Digital Print for Packaging?

-Digital printing is the process of transferring a document on a desktop or any digital storage device to a particular printing substrate through a device that accepts graphic and text output.
+Digital printing is the process of transferring a document on a desktop or any digital storage device to a particular printing substrate through a machine that accepts graphic and text output.

-Information on the document is converted to binary code in order to efficiently store the information and reproduce it.
+Information on the document is converted to binary code to store the data and reproduce it efficiently.

 Purpose of Digital Printing in Packaging